The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Data: The IMACS Cluster Building Survey

 \subsection{Optical Spectroscopy}

-The ICBS is based on $> 4800$ spectra ($\lambda / \Delta\lambda \sim 600$) from 42 IMACS and 16 LDSS3 masks (3--4 hr exposures) obtained between 2004 and 2008.
-The wide field-of-view of IMACS permits simultaneous coverage out to $R_{cl} \lesssim 5$\ co-moving Mpc, allowing relatively unbiased sampling of the entire (super-)cluster and projected field ecosystems.
+The ICBS is based on over $4800$ spectra ($\lambda / \Delta\lambda \sim 600$) from 42 IMACS and 16 LDSS3 masks (3--4 hr exposures) obtained between 2004 and 2008.
+The wide field-of-view of IMACS permits simultaneous coverage out to $R_{\rm cl} \lesssim 5$\ co-moving Mpc, allowing relatively unbiased sampling of the entire (super-)cluster and projected field ecosystems.

-The spectroscopic catalogue provides uniform, rest-frame spectral coverage from 3700--5200 \AA\ for 2163 objects in the redshift interval $0.31 < z < 0.54$.
-These systems are roughly evenly split between five `metaclusters' (see below; $N = 993$) and the projected, intervening field ($N = 1170$).
+The spectroscopic catalog provides uniform, rest-frame spectral coverage from 3700--5200 \AA\ for 2163 objects in the redshift interval $0.31 < z < 0.54$.
+These systems are roughly evenly split between five ``metaclusters" (see below; $N = 993$) and the projected, intervening field ($N = 1170$).
 Median signal-to-noise ratios (SNR) near 4500 \AA\ range from 30 per 2 \AA\ pixel at $r = 19$ to $\sim 8$ at $r = 22$ (SDSS system).

 In Paper II these data were used to construct new galaxy spectral types and characterize field and cluster group-scale (sub-)structures.
-Below, we consider the four large-scale environments discussed in that paper: (1) the isolated field and field groups; (2) the supercluster and cluster-infalling groups ($R_{cl} / R_{200} > 1.5$); (3) the virialized cluster ($R_{cl} / R_{200} \leq 1.5$); and (4) the cluster core ($R_{cl} \leq 500 \kpc$).
+Below, we consider the four large-scale environments discussed in that paper: (1) the isolated field and field groups; (2) the supercluster and cluster-infalling groups ($R_{\rm cl} / R_{200} > 1.5$); (3) the virialized cluster ($R_{\rm cl} / R_{200} \leq 1.5$); and (4) the cluster core ($R_{\rm cl} \leq 500 \kpc$).
 We defer a discussion based on local density to a future paper.

 In what follows, we also adopt the spectral type assignments from Paper II.
 However, to ease discussion, we combine starbursts identified by EW(\hdelta) (``SBH" in Paper II) with those identified by EW([OII] $\lambda 3727$) (``SBO") into single starburst class (``SB", herein).
-The reader should note first that these systems are not necessarily ULIRG-like objects, but galaxies whose star-formation rates (SFR) are enhanced by factors of $\sim 3-10$ over the past (few Gyr) average.
+The reader should note first that these systems are not necessarily (U)LIRG-like objects, but galaxies whose star-formation rates (SFR) are enhanced by factors of $\sim 3$--10 over the past (few Gyr) average.
 Again, we are interested in studying processes affecting typical intermediate-redshift galaxies and therefore characterizing the role average (i.e., moderate) starbursts play in galaxy evolution.
-Also of note, the SBH class likely contains objects both at and decaying away from their peak period of star formation \citep[see][and Paper II, \S\S2.2 \& 4.6 for a more detailed discussion]{Dressler09}.
-Our results are qualitatively unchanged if either SB class is examined independently.
+Stellar mass ($\Mstel$) and SFR distributions for all types are presented and discussed in Paper II, Figures 2, 3, and \S\S2.2--2.3, \resp.